0xZainRaza/Secure-File-Scan/README.md

 - **API Integration:** Integrated Flask-based API and external malware analyzing APIs for enhanced research capabilities.
 - **Malware Reporting Portal:** Allows malware researchers to report new malware to the database.
 - **Real-time Dashboard:** Displays real-time information on recent cyber attacks, reported malware, IOCs, top countries in threat intelligence, and a pie chart showing the distribution of companies affected by phishing attacks.
+- **Data Encryption:** Utilizes Blowfish encryption algorithm for secure data storage.
+Bcrypt is employed with a 128-bit salt and encrypts a 192-bit magic value, taking advantage of the expensive key setup in eksblowfish.

 ## API Reference

 #### Get all items